lindseyawilson/Lab-02/lab-02.md

 #### 2.2

-`color` and `fill` are defined by mapping aesthetics of the plot because we want them to agree.
-For example, if North America is assigned a red `color`, we don’t want the `fill` to be green or violet because that wouldn’t really make visual sense.
-Defining those two characteristics as properties of the plot makes sure that they always agree, and allows us to play around with the type of visualization we want to use without breaking that binding.
+`color` and `fill` are defined by mapping aesthetics of the plot because they’re meaningful; we want them to be mapped to the `continent` variable Defining those two characteristics as properties of the plot makes sure that they always agree, and allows us to play around with the type of visualization we want to use without breaking that binding.

-In contrast `alpha` is a property of the geom because opacity is a characteristic we only want to change about the curves.
-We don’t want our axes or our legend to be transparent; we only want that property to be applied to the density plots.
+In contrast `alpha` is a property of the geom because we want it to be the same for all of the curves; we don’t want it to be based on a variable.
+For example, we don’t want the curve for North America to be more transparent than the curve for Africa.

 ### Exercise 3